Pirates vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the Pirates have posted a mark of 4-5.

-- When it comes to the total, the Pirates and their foes are 6-4-0 in their previous 10 contests.
+- In their last 10 matchups with a total posted by oddsmakers, the Pirates and their foes are 6-4-0 when it comes to hitting the over.

-- The past 10 Pirates contests have not had a runline posted by oddsmakers.
+- The last 10 Pirates games have not had a runline set by bookmakers.

 Pirates Betting Records & Stats

+- The Pirates have won in 45, or 42.1%, of the 107 contests they have been named as odds-on underdogs this year.

+- Pittsburgh has entered 107 games this season as the underdog by -110 or more and is 45-62 in those contests.

-- The Pirates have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.
+- The Pirates have an implied victory probability of 52.4% according to the moneyline set by sportsbooks for this matchup.

-- Pittsburgh and its opponents have gone over the total this season in 72 of its 132 opportunities.
+- So far this season, Pittsburgh and its opponents have hit the over in 73 of its 133 games with a total.

-- In 15 games with a line this season, the Pirates have a mark of 10-5-0 against the spread.
+- The Pirates are 10-5-0 against the spread in their 15 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!